 Recognize that Attitude Needs Daily Alignment

-It is almost as if the human default is to the negative if left unattended.
-Having a good attitude needs daily alignment in order for it to benefit you and others.
-That may well be the motto that we can use, I will have a good attitude today to the benefit of myself and others.
+It is almost as if the human default is damaging if left unattended.
+Having a good attitude needs daily alignment to benefit you and others.
+That may well be the motto we can use; I will have a good mood today to help myself and others.
 By getting in the habit of checking on your general disposition, you will begin to default to the positive when difficulties arise.
 I think that the ultimate test is during difficult times.
 How do you act when things aren’t going well?
-When people are disagreeing or arguing about something?
-That is when you take your motto to heart and arise to make the difference.

 What a great gift!
-We can give that to our kids as well and remind them that no matter what, other people, circumstances, wants/desires, none of it controls who you are inside and what you choose to display outside.
-You may be saying, OK Rich, but that’s easier said than done.
-Yes it is, and I have certainly fallen short.
-But, we can make a difference in our default attitude by practicing our more positive choices duiing those difficult times.
+We can give that to our kids and remind them that no matter what, other people, circumstances, wants/desires, none of it controls who you are inside and what you choose to display outside.
+You may be saying, OK, Rich, but that’s easier said than done.
+Yes, it is, and I have indeed fallen short.
+But, we can make a difference in our default attitude by practicing our more positive choices during those difficult times.

 Here’s what I know.
-When we work on having a good attitude others will begin to notice that there is something different about you.
-That you seem to have leadership qualities that are of benefit in many situations.
-That you will be the one chosen to be a leader over someone else who might even have more talent than yourself.
-Make the choice today to pull yourself up out of the darkness when you feel like staying there.
-Make yourself positive and you will suddenly discover that you feel better and forgot what you were ever down about in the first place.
+When we work on having a good attitude, others will notice that there is something different about us.
+You seem to have leadership qualities that are of benefit in many situations.
+That you will be the one chosen to be a leader over someone else who might even have more talent than yourself, make the choice today to pull yourself up out of the darkness when you feel like staying there.
+Make yourself positive, and you will suddenly discover that you feel better and forget what you were ever down about in the first place.

 Yours for a better life,